HungryGoatku/homework4/README.md

 # Requirements to run this smart contract
 There are a few things you'll need to install beforehand.

+By the way, I'm running this on Windows10 command line prompt

 - Node.js : version 12.16.2 is what I'm running, depending on your machine you can run latest version.
 [Link for Node.js](https://nodejs.org/en/)